The following individuals are working together as the Board of Directors to keep Abogar’s ministries moving forward for God’s glory.

 She attends Pathway Community Church, where she is involved in the children’s ministry and the young adult ministry.
 She never had a desire to serve overseas in any capacity (short or long term) until an experience in 2011 changed her thinking on this.
 The Kuyasa Kids Choir from Horizon International in South Africa came to her church for a concert around Easter.
 Her family hosted 10 people from the choir for the weekend, and through that experience and hearing them share in music and testimony at church, her heart was opened to the possibility of serving overseas, should God call her.
 Although it was not overseas, she went on her first missions trip in July 2012.
 She went with a group from her church to New York City to do outreach for a week, which was a great learning and growing experience.

 Laura’s Interest in Abogar International Ministries:

 I met Jesse Rivers at Roxbury Camp in August 2012, and he has been like a brother to me ever since.
 As I had an interest in children and missions, I was immediately attracted to Jesse’s passion for Jesus and reaching the children in Latin America.
-In May 2013, I was on the team for Abogar’s first Exposure Xperience trip to Guatemala.
+In May 2013, I was on the team for Abogar’s first Xposure Xperience trip, and we went to Guatemala.
 I enjoyed loving on kids during that trip, as my eyes were opened to the poverty that so many children are living in.
 I then had a desire to become even more involved with Abogar.
 So when I was invited to serve as the finance manager, I gladly accepted.
 That quickly grew into the opportunity for me to join the board and serve as the treasurer, which I stepped into in faith that God would work through me for His glory.